Q&A for Abused Spouses, Children, and Parents under VAWA

 Answer: If an abusive U.S. citizen or permanent resident family member previously filed a Form I-130 on your behalf, you might transfer that petition’s priority date to your Form I-360.
 This could result in a shorter waiting period for permanent residency (Green Card).
 Detailed guidance on this process can typically be found through USCIS or an immigration lawyer.

-Q6: Additional Resources and Support
+Q6: Additional Resources and Support for VAWA

 Answer: Beyond legal remedies, support is available from various sources: